rquadri/castle/gg.md

 justification.
-To see this, imagine that that there are several features that are associated with an increased probability that an account has been taken over; let's refer to these probabilities as P_1, P_2, etc. If these features are independent of each other, i.e. there are no interaction terms, the summed probability can be written
+To see this, imagine that that there are several features that are associated with an increased probability that an account has been taken over; let's refer to these probabilities as *P_1*, *P_2*, etc. If these features are independent of each other, i.e. there are no interaction terms, then the summed probability can be written